-- Parents of students borrowing Preparatory Division instruments are required to read the Care and Maintenance of Stringed Instruments form, then sign and initial the String Instrument Contract form (available from your teacher).
-This form must be submitted to Dr. Miranda Wilson, Director of Orchestral Instruments.
+- Parents of students borrowing Preparatory Division instruments are required to read the Care and Maintenance of Stringed Instruments handout, then sign and initial the String Instrument Contract form.
+This form must be submitted to Miranda Wilson, Preparatory Division Director of Strings.

 A regular practice schedule is vitally important to the success of the each student.
 Each instructor will provide guidelines for effective practice at home.
 The following items are essential.
 Please be sure: